Erik Palmer, Chair

 ||Students will make concrete connections between their studies of communication and their career aspirations.
 They will learn how to use relevant tools and technologies, acquire practical experience through internships and practica, and prepare and present portfolios of work suitable for gaining professional employment.

 ||Students will access, analyze, evaluate, and create media messages.

 Practica and Internships

-- apply no more than 6 credits of COMM 409 to the Communication major; and
+- apply no more than 12 credits of COMM 409 to the Communication Studies concentration and no more than 8 credits to the Social Media and Public Engagement concentration; and

-- register for no more than a total of 15 credits of COMM 409.
+- register for no more than a total of 15 credits of COMM 409A or 409C.

 COMM 409 credits count toward the 68 communication credits required for the Communication major and also toward the 28 upper division credits required for the major.
 Practicum courses may not be taken for letter grade without prior instructor approval.

 Graduate students may choose communication as the secondary emphasis in the school area degree (see Graduate Programs).
 This requires students to have previously finished three of the following courses: COMM 125 , COMM 210 , COMM 225 , COMM 324 .
 Graduate work must include COMM 560 - Topics in Communication and two additional graduate courses in communication.
 Exceptions may be made on rare occasions with the approval of the student’s advisor.

 Through collaboration with the departments of Art, Computer Science,and Communication, Emerging Media & Digital Arts provides interdisciplinary instruction in visual narrative, design, and creation of visuals in a digital age.
 Students develop fundamental analytical and practical skills in constructing, composing, and evaluating digital media.
 Emphasis in this area reflects the increasing digitalization of society, as well as the dispersion of multi-mediated, non-linear forms of knowledge in the twenty-first century.
 See EMDA for course descriptions.